zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 piece of metal to come out of the hole so you can o pen the door.
 It’s a more secure kind of lock on your door.
 Joselyn agrees th at these things will probably help in buffing up home security.
 Martin continues,  however: “We can find out the cost” – we can find out how much the price is – “of  metal bars for the windows and a security door.”

 Martin thinks perhaps they should get “metal (metal ) bars (bars).”
 “Metal bars” are long, heavy or thick pieces of metal that go ov er your windows.
-In some houses here in Los Angeles, especially in some of t he poorer neighborhoods, you will see metal bars on the windows.
+In some houses here in Los Angeles, especially in some of the poorer neighborhoods, you will see metal bars on the windows.
 This preven ts people from coming into the window.
 You can’t just break the window and ent er the house because the metal bars will block you.
 Martin wants metal bars,  or at least he wants to investigate putting metal bars on the windows of th eir house.

 He also wants to get a security door.
 A “security d oor” is a very thick, strong door, often made of metal, but it could just be woo d that is put on the front of a house or a building to protect it.
 Joselyn now thin ks that Martin is perhaps overreacting – doing too much.
 She says, “Whoa,” me aning stop or wait, “I think that might be a bit much,” meaning too much.
 Martin  says, “Nonsense.”
 He disagrees with Joselyn.
 That’s what that word “nons ense” means in this case: “I disagree strongly.”
 “If we’re going to do something , we’re going to do it right,” meaning we’re going to do it correctly.

 He then says, “Barbed wire on the top of our fence would probably be next.”
-“Barbed (barbed) wire” are long, thin pieces of met al that have short, what we would describe as “spiky” bits to them – parts to t hem that will cut you if you touch them.
-You will sometimes see barbed wire on t he top of fences or walls around some very secure area – a military installat ion or some other area where the business wants to prevent people from getting i nto that area.
+“Barbed (barbed) wire” are long, thin pieces of met al that have short, what we would describe as “spiky” bits to them – parts to them that will cut you if you touch them.
+You will sometimes see barbed wire on the top of fences or walls around some very secure area – a military installat ion or some other area where the business wants to prevent people from getting i nto that area.

 “Barbed wire” is a pretty serious thing to put on t op of your fence, and some cities don’t allow barbed wire unless you get special perm ission to put it there.
 Joselyn doesn’t think this is a good idea.
 Martin says, “An d last but not least” – meaning this is the last thing I will mention, but it isn’t  the least important – “we’ll need an attack dog.”
 An “attack dog” would be a dog that ha s been trained to attack people when ordered to do so, You could think of a big dog such as a German Shepherd or a Doberman Pincher.